 As described in the Methodology section, the hydrogen electrolysis demand is assumed as one for all existing representative days.
-Previously, the load factor was modelled as increasing40, in line with hydrogen electrolysis using otherwise curtailed renewable energy; however, the overall energy in DFES 2022 has been modelled using 35% as the load factor.
-This is in line with stakeholder consultation with industry and aligns with FES.
-Based on an extensive literature review, the load factor has the potential to vary from 25% up to 95% depending upon the running style of the electrolysers, and the amount of storage available to the plant40.
+Previously, the load factor was modelled as increasing, in line with hydrogen electrolysis using otherwise curtailed renewable energy; however, the overall energy has been modelled using 35% as the load factor.
+Based on an extensive literature review, the load factor has the potential to vary from 25% up to 95% depending upon the running style of the electrolysers, and the amount of storage available to the plant.
 The selected load factor is constant across the scenarios.

 There is currently limited knowledge about the running of hydrogen electrolysers as they are in the early stages of development.
-As more hydrogen electrolysers are rolled out we will be able to apply real-world use cases and data to our forecasting.
+As more hydrogen electrolysers are rolled out, we will be able to apply real-world use cases and data to our forecasting.

-NG plan to undertake agile analysis on the operating behaviour of hydrogen electrolysers and continue to develop the forecasts as the industry gains further insight into the operational workings of this new technology.
+We plan to undertake agile analysis on the operating behaviour of hydrogen electrolysers and continue to develop the forecasts as the industry gains further insight into the operational workings of this new technology.
 Focussing on existing behaviour at time of network peak and potential for new edge-cases to occur as uptake increases.